Nabuz/Coursera_ML/README.txt

 Inside Assignments folder there are Coursera Machine Learning exercises.

-All Exercises are developted with MATLAB
+All Exercises are developted with MATLAB.